Melanie H. Bachmeyer

 Post-doctoral Fellowship, Kennedy Krieger Institute and Johns Hopkins University School of Medicine, 2011

 Teaching Laboratory Building, Rm 3040

-I am the clinical coordinator for the Applied Behavior Analysis concentration in UNCW’s psychology master’s program and a board certified behavior analyst at the doctoral level (BCBA-D).
-I teach undergraduate and graduate courses in applied behavior analysis.
+I am the clinical coordinator for the Applied Behavior Analysis concentration of the Master’s in Clinical Psychology.
+I direct the ABA center in the Department of Psychology, which provides clinical and research training to undergraduate and graduate psychology students.
+I am a board certified behavior analyst at the doctoral level (BCBA-D) and a licensed psychologist in North Carolina.
+I teach undergraduate and graduate courses in behavioral principles, applied behavior analysis, and developmental disabilities.